LatentStealth: Unnoticeable and Efficient Adversarial Attacks on Expressive Human Pose and Shape Estimation: Social Impact

 \textbf{Positive Social Impacts.} Although our work centers on adversarial attacks, its primary objective is to uncover vulnerabilities in digital human generation models and raise community awareness of the associated security risks.
 We seek to alert developers to these issues and promote the development of robust and secure digital human synthesis systems.

 \textbf{Negative Social Impacts.} The experimental results validate the proposed method's strong applicability and attack effectiveness.
 However, its potential misuse by malicious actors to compromise security-sensitive applications raises serious concerns about the robustness of digital human generation technologies.
+For instance, in digital human live streaming, such attacks could cause an avatar’s head to appear severed or clothing to fall off, leading to severe incidents involving horror or pornography.